pramnora/MS-DOS/README.md

 NOTE(2): There should be no spaces in between the equal: (=) sign...and VarNAME/varVALUE

-NOTE(3): You don't need to put your text in between quote marks.
+NOTE(3): You don't need to put your text in between quote marks...unless it contains spaces in between each separate word.

 NOTE(4): It is a really good idea to check if a variable already exists...by echoing out it's name/value, first;
 before attempting to go create/then, use it; this is because it's possible to 'overwrite' a variableName/variable Value.